Real-life story about buying a damaged expired domain name.

-I was super excited, as I usually am to hear from our readers, to hear of this reader’s good fortune find.
+I was super excited, as I usually am, to hear from our readers about this reader’s good fortune find.

-I was elated until I did my own research of the readers good fortune domain name.
+I was elated until I researched the readers’ good fortune domain name.

-The reader did almost everything correct based on their email.
+The reader did almost everything correctly based on their email.

 The one missing piece the reader did not note was performing a search on the domain itself for negative or scam reviews using Google or another search engine.

-Had the reader performed this simple step, the reader would have figured out that their so called good fortune of an expired domain name had been used by another company to run a scam.
+Had the reader performed this simple step, the reader would have figured out that another company had used their so-called good fortune of an expired domain name to run a scam.

-I was quite surprised and heartbroken for the reader when I performed a search.
+I was surprised and heartbroken for the reader when I searched.

-My guess is that the reader was so excited about the domain, that they didn’t think about performing any sort of due diligence to ensure the expired domain name had not been used in a deceptive.
+I guess the reader was so excited about the domain that they didn’t think about performing any due diligence to ensure the expired domain name had not been used in a deceptive way.

 For this reader, it’s a costly $250 lesson about unknowingly buying tainted expired domain names.